keldaanCommunity/pokemonAutoChess/changelog/patch-2.9.md

 Smoke status in renamed Paralysis, with a new visual effect Fixed Spike Armor ability
-Mindblown now does Special Damage and not True Damage
+Mindblown now does Special Damage and not True Damage Fix the bug that allows to sell a pokemon currently fighting Fix the position of pokemons dragged and dropped on the same spot Allow to move dittos on bench
+Add keyboard shortcut infos on tooltips